← Back to research

 How do Stripe Minions work?

 Engineers invoke agents via Slack, CLI, or web.
-Agents run in isolated pre-warmed 'devboxes,' access 400+ internal tools via MCP, and produce PR-ready code within 2 CI rounds.
+Agents run in isolated pre-warmed 'devboxes' (standardized AWS EC2 instances), access nearly 500 internal tools via the Toolshed MCP server, and produce PR-ready code within 2 CI rounds.

 What is Stripe Minions built on?